-There are a variety of reasons why someone is motivated to make a rush purchase.
+There are various reasons why someone is motivated to make a rush purchase.
 How about the everyday necessities you do your best to always have on hand?
 You think you have some in storage, only to realize you’re all out.

 Depending on what we’re talking about, you’re either running out to the store or having someone pick some up on the way home.
 Because you can’t go a day without whatever it is.

-Now, you could offer coupons for these types of items, and you probably should from time to time, if your store sells them.
+Now, you could offer coupons for these items, and you probably should occasionally if your store sells them.
 But people are going to buy them anyway, right?
 Because they are necessities.

 Let’s Talk about FOMO – The Fear of Missing Out